Maldives: Islamic period

-His venerated tomb now stands on the grounds of Medhu Ziyaaraiy, across the street from the Friday Mosque, or Hukuru Miskiy, in Malé.
-Built in 1656, this is the oldest mosque in the Maldives.
+The venerated tomb of the scholar now stands on the grounds of Medhu Ziyaaraiy, across the street from the Friday Mosque, or Hukuru Miskiy, in Malé.
+Originally built in 1153 and re-built in 1658, this is one of the oldest surviving mosques in Maldives.
 Following the Islamic concept that before Islam there was the time of Jahiliya (ignorance), in the history books used by Maldivians the introduction of Islam at the end of the 12th century is considered the cornerstone of the country's history.
-Nonetheless, the cultural influence of Buddhism remains, a reality directly experienced by Ibn Battuta during his nine months there sometime between 1341 and 1345, serving as a chief judge and marrying into the royal family of Omar I. For he became embroiled in local politics and left when his strict judgments in the laissez-faire island kingdom began to chafe with its rulers.
-In particular, he was dismayed at the local women going about with no clothing above the waist—a violation of Middle Eastern Islamic standards of modesty—and the locals taking no notice when he complained.
+Nonetheless, the cultural influence of Buddhism remains, a reality directly experienced by Ibn Battuta during his nine months there sometime between 1341 and 1345, serving as a chief judge and marrying into the royal family of Omar I. For he became embroiled in local politics and left when his strict judgements in the laissez-faire island kingdom began to chafe with its rulers.
+In particular, he was angered at the local women going about with no clothing above the waist— a cultural epithet of the region at the time- was seen as a violation of Middle Eastern Islamic rules of modesty—and the locals taking no notice when he complained.

-Compared to the other areas of South Asia, the conversion of the Maldives to Islam happened relatively late.
-Arab traders had converted populations in the Malabar Coast since the 7th century, and Muhammad Bin Qāsim had converted large swathes of Sindh to Islam at about the same time.
-The Maldives remained a Buddhist kingdom for another 500 years after the conversion of Malabar Coast and Sindh—perhaps as the southwesternmost Buddhist country.
+Compared to the other areas of South Asia, the conversion of Maldives to Islam happened relatively late.
+Maldives remained a Buddhist kingdom for another 500 years.
 Arabic became the prime language of administration (instead of Persian and Urdu), and the Maliki school of jurisprudence was introduced, both hinting at direct contact with the core of the Arab world.

-Middle Eastern seafarers had just begun to take over the Indian Ocean trade routes in the 10th century and found the Maldives to be an important link in those routes as the first landfall for traders from Basra sailing to Southeast Asia.
+Middle Eastern seafarers had just begun to take over the Indian Ocean trade routes in the 10th century and found Maldives to be an important link in those routes as the first landfall for traders from Basra sailing to Southeast Asia.
 Trade involved mainly cowrie shells—widely used as a form of currency throughout Asia and parts of the East African coast—and coir fibre.
-The Bengal Sultanate, where cowrie shells were used as legal tender, was one of the principal trading partners of the Maldives.
+The Bengal Sultanate, where cowrie shells were used as legal tender, was one of the principal trading partners of Maldives.
 The Bengal–Maldives cowry shell trade was the largest shell currency trade network in history.

-The other essential product of the Maldives was coir, the fibre of the dried coconut husk, resistant to saltwater.
+The other essential product of Maldives was coir, the fibre of the dried coconut husk, resistant to saltwater.
 It stitched together and rigged the dhows that plied the Indian Ocean.
 Maldivian coir was exported to Sindh, China, Yemen, and the Persian Gulf.